ministryofjustice/laa-cwa-feature-tests/README.md

 $ git-crypt add-gpg-user $GPG_PUBKEY
 ```

-A new commit will be automatically added; raise a Pull Request, tag the new
+A new commit will be automatically added; push the change and raise a Pull Request, tag the new
 collaborator and merge it once approved.